 Division of Johnson & Johnson – Medical Device Demand Forecasting Assessment

-- Mosaic designed and delivered an analytics assessment centered around demand forecasting for medical devices.
+- Mosaic, an innovative provider of healthcare data science consulting, designed and delivered an analytics assessment centered around demand forecasting for medical devices.

 - Data streams included clinical, financial, diagnostic, and patient demographic data.

 - Mosaic delivered a detailed report as to how they could take advantage of current data with various modeling techniques, how to make the most of demand forecasting software, what additional data would need to be acquired to improve forecasting accuracy, and what types of modeling techniques could help them get there.